 - Ask your coworker with whom you’re not seeing eye to eye to name a time when it would be convenient for the two of you to meet, in a place where you won't be interrupted.

 - After laying out your point of view on the issue, listen carefully to what the other person has to say, show empathy, avoid interrupting, and ask questions to clarify what was said.

 - Identify points of agreement and disagreement, and ask if your coworker agrees with your assessment.

 - Express your desire to work out a solution and discuss ways to resolve your conflict and improve your relationship.

 Managers, of course, need to lead the way with communication on the job.
 Here are some suggestions executives share to help you prevent conflicts while building rapport with your teams and colleagues:

 - Take an interest without participating in office politics.

-- Nip rumors and gossip in the bud by offering accurate and up-to-date clarifications.
+- Nip rumors in the bud by offering accurate and up-to-date clarifications.

 - Project an image of professionalism and good etiquette.